elizavetasemenova/gp_concentration_response/README.md

 ## Using Kaggle R kernel

-To avoid installing the "rstan" library, one can run the model in the cloud using Kaggle R kernel, following the pre-made notebook: https://www.kaggle.com/lizasemenova/gp-concentration-response.
+To avoid installing the "rstan" library, one can run the model in the cloud using Kaggle R kernel, following the pre-made notebook.

 Here are the steps to follow:

-- One needs to create a Kaggle account in order to be able to use Kaggle's R kernel.
+- make sure to have a Kaggle account in order to be able to use Kaggle's R kernel
 - follow the link to open notebook https://www.kaggle.com/lizasemenova/gp-concentration-response
 - press 'copy and edit' (top right corner)